AlexanderB1290/UnSparseISO/README.md

 5. Try to mount the disk image.

 # Note:
-If you type in the filename in the textbox, the file will be searched in the current directory, in which the application is launched.
+If you type in the filename in the textbox, the app will search for the file in the current directory.

 # What this thingy does?
 1. Try to get the attributes of the selected file.